 On June 7th, 2020 I marched alongside friends and strangers through Truro, Nova Scotia, my 4-year-old son on my shoulders.
 We listened, we cheered, we cried and we vowed to do better.
-We vowed to learn.
-We vowed to take action.
+We promised to learn.
+We promised to take action.

 So, what does "taking action" mean once the banners and bullhorns are put away?
 It means making a difference in your workplace, home and circle of influence.
 I am a white, middle-class man who fell in love with a Hawaiian instrument of European descent.
 That's my story.
 That's my community.
 That's a place where I can make a difference.